dpacheco0921/computer_cluster_interface/README.md

 6) push matlab startup file.

 To use this function
-1) Copy and edit user_defined_directoriestoedit.m (see that file for details).
+1) Copy and edit user_defined_directoriestoedit.m (see that file for details), and save as user_defined_directories.m.
-2) Save as user_defined_directories.m.
-3) to edit matlab startup in the cluster copy and edit matlabpathtoedit.m and save as matlabpath_spock.m
+2) to edit matlab startup in the cluster copy and edit matlabpathtoedit.m and save as matlabpath_spock.m

 For examples see: pu_cluster_interface_demo.m

 # Dependencies

-This code in windowds requires openssh, installing using [scoop](http://scoop.sh) Run the following command from your terminal
+This code in windows requires openssh, installing using [scoop](http://scoop.sh) Run the following command from your terminal

 ```